 Along this process, since you're not dead, you experience some "side effects", which are your dreams.
-You see images, stories and you are able to experience them in full as if you live this situation.
-If you think about it, everything that we feel, love, hate, fear, pain (physical or psychological), tickling, all our senses, even seeing and hearing happens in and by our brain.
+You see images, and stories and you are able to experience them in full as if you live in this situation.
+If you think about it, everything that we feel, love, hate, fear, pain (physical or psychological), tickling, all our senses, and even seeing and hearing happens in and by our brain.
 Yes, we may have multiple sensors and input organs, such as nerves, eyes, ears, nose etc, but even though for example our eyes undertake the visual process, the actual resulting image takes place inside our brain.
 The same is true with everything else.

 Thus, during a dream, ie while your subconscious has taken over your brain completely, your mind can create imaginary worlds and let you live inside them.
 A dream is not less real than reality.
 (This previous article may clarify that further).

 During periods of your life so many things occupy your thoughts and make you obsess about them.
 These thoughts are the "thought blocks", that your brain has to arrange properly into your memory timeline during your sleep.
 As you know, we people do not remember everything in our life.
 That is because our brains have the amazing ability to throw away everything that they think is unnecessary.
 So at the time your brain is trying to sort and classify your day's experiences, it brings out previous experiences and memories that resemble the new ones you got.
-It then decides whether you've learnt something new that is useful for you, cleans it up and puts it to a new shelf or replaces something old in another.
+It then decides whether you've learnt something new that is useful for you, cleans it up and puts it on a new shelf or replaces something old in another.

 All this process and memories brought out of their shelves and drawers create your night's beautiful dreams or nightmares.
-So a red light you saw in the morning, together with a bird that flew by while you were having your coffee, your high anxiety level and the fire you were close to some 20 years ago when you had similar anxiety levels, might give you a horrible nightmare where a flame throwing red dragon is after you.
+So a red light you saw in the morning, together with a bird that flew by while you were having your coffee, your high anxiety level and the fire you were close to some 20 years ago when you had similar anxiety levels, might give you a horrible nightmare where a flame-throwing red dragon is after you.

-Lately I have been experiencing high level of stress while income was low and I kept worrying about choosing the right path in my life.
-My stress was blurring my decision making process which was resulting in more stress.
-One night, after a rather stressful day, I dreamt I was a medieval knight, close friend of another knight who loved the princess of a kingdom.
+Lately, I have been experiencing a high level of stress while my income was low and I kept worrying about choosing the right path in my life.
+My stress was blurring my decision-making process which was resulting in more stress.
+One night, after a rather stressful day, I dreamt I was a medieval knight, a close friend of another knight who loved the princess of a kingdom.
 That knight had a rival, a villain sheriff who had power, money and the hots for the princess.
-The sheriff had managed to imprison my friend and it looked as if he would manage to achieve his goals, in marrying the princess.
+The sheriff had managed to imprison my friend and it looked as if he would manage to achieve his goal, of marrying the princess.
 Myself, I had two options.
 I was offered a great place in the kingdom, by the sheriff's side, which would make everything easy for me and provide me with money and power.
 The other option would be to risk everything, including my head, to help the other knight escape and steal the princess.
 To achieve that, I would have to organise a mutiny and take down the sheriff and even the king.
-In the dream I chose this second option and that gave me an instant relief.
+In the dream, I chose this second option and that gave me instant relief.
 I didn't get to see how the dream ended, but as soon as I made this decision, I knew I had already won.
 I started organising the mutiny and I felt as if I was flying, full of energy and motivation.
 I was even thinking by looking at the kingdom's civilians, how happy they would too be, once the mutiny started to take shape.

-When I woke up in the morning, I felt so much relieved and stress free.
+When I woke up in the morning, I felt so much relieved and stress-free.
 I knew that what I was doing was on the right path and although things may not seem ideal at the moment (remember the civilians?) they will become better as long as I stick to my plan (organise the mutiny).
 Therefore choosing the difficult path was the right thing to do, the same way a mutiny would be hard and painful but yield a happily ever after kingdom.

 What more can you ask than dreams?
 You have the ability to actually experience and live in surreal worlds for some hours every day.
 These experiences can yield work that lives outside our world but speaks about it, similar to the story above about my time as a knight.

 There are two main difficulties in the process of being inspired by dreams.
-For one, many people do not seem to remember what they dreamt about last night most of the times.
+For one, many people do not seem to remember what they dreamt about last night most of the time.
 Some do better, some do worse.
 Probably some people dream less than other people.
 I do not think that science has definite conclusions on that, but I guess it's a quite safe thing to assume.
-The second difficulty, is that many people have dreams that have not too much to say, they lack surrealism, or good script and overall there is nothing interesting about them.
+The second difficulty is that many people have dreams that have not too much to say, they lack surrealism, or good script and overall there is nothing interesting about them.

 Let us address these two difficulties.

-Normally, if we do nothing to reverse it, as the years go by, the less dreams we are able to remember when we wake up.
+Normally, if we do nothing to reverse it, as the years go by, the fewer dreams we are able to remember when we wake up.
 There are so many things in your morning routine that make that worse.
-You see, your brain understands that dreams are side effects caused by its internal processes and by its nature tries to wipe them off.
+You see, your brain understands that dreams are side effects caused by their internal processes and by its nature tries to wipe them off.
 Does that ring a bell?
-How many times have you experienced an extremely vivid dream and after you wake up, you only remember some of it, quickly fading away.
+How many times have you experienced an extremely vivid dream and after you woke up, you only remember some of it, quickly fading away?
 It slips your mind and you are not able to remember chunks of the dream.
 As minutes go by, or maybe a few hours, you completely forget about it and even if you want to describe it, there is nothing left to describe.
-You know you saw something but at first you forget details: " - I was with my friend Chris, or wait, was it Bill...? " and then you forget "chapters" of the dream: " - We were inside a prison, but I can't remember how we came to be there...there was a car...
+You know you saw something but at first, you forget details: " - I was with my friend Chris, or wait, was it Bill...? " and then you forget "chapters" of the dream: " - We were inside a prison, but I can't remember how we came to be there...there was a car...
 I think...anyway... ".

 You can do something to be able to keep remembering a vivid dream for a longer time.
-That process is valid for the times you remember more or less a very few things about a dream you had but quickly fades away.
+That process is valid for the times you remember more or less very few things about a dream you had but quickly fade away.
 What makes it fade away so quickly?
 The answer usually here is a rapid transition into the conscious world.
-Did you wake up by an annoying and loud alarm? a loud noise by the neighbour? a telephone call? your kids shouting?
+Did you wake up by an annoying and loud alarm? loud noise by the neighbour? a telephone call?
+Are your kids shouting?
 Well, newsflash, this is a shock for your system.
 Your brain, governed by your subconscious, receives a stimulus by its sensors, demanding to instantly switch to consciousness because you might as well be in danger.

 Your brain is now functioning at its full capacity to pull this off and wake you up in the best way possible*.
-So what it does, is to prepare and inject you with a cocktail of hormones to provide you with a boost and, as you might expect, clear any memory buffer that keeps "junk" so that you are able to react to any possible situation.
+So what it does, is prepare and inject you with a cocktail of hormones to provide you with a boost and, as you might expect, clear any memory buffer that keeps "junk" so that you are able to react to any possible situation.
 The first junk that goes away is your dreams.
 Any further action that requires your consciousness to function, brings the remembrance of your dream close to impossibility.
 What could that be?
-Picking up the phone, checking your instagram, sitting upright too quickly and so on.
+Picking up the phone, checking your Instagram, sitting upright too quickly and so on.
 The more your mind understands that it is less and less possible to go back to sleep, the more it tries to remove your important dream thoughts.

 *I know some of you may argue that we only use 3% of our brain and all that jazz.
 That's bollocks and you are being stupid.
 You might as well believe in aliens living inside the earth's core.
 Most of the day we use 100% of our brain.
 Just google it.
-That is a myth emerged by a series of unfortunate misunderstandings.
+That is a myth that emerged from a series of unfortunate misunderstandings.

 For the case of those who can't remember their dreams at all whatsoever, that probably occurred because you trained your brain too methodically to take them as junk.
 That is also why, as the years go by, gets worse and worse.
 You train too hard to achieve that.
 If you never took your dreams seriously or thought of them as a useful tool in your life, you managed to train your brain so effectively to have them removed automatically by the time you wake up.
 Don't worry, you can reverse that.

-The next difficulty, of having dreams that you may remember, but they are not interesting at all, probably is true because your life's stimuli are not that interesting either.
+The next difficulty, of having dreams that you may remember, but are not interesting at all, probably is true because your life's stimuli are not that interesting either.
 If you are not in any trouble in your life, you sit in front of the telly all day, have a casual routine 9-5 job and so on... well what do you expect from your pauvre brain?

 So finally, let's talk about solutions.
-How can we help our minds create vivid, interesting, surreal dreams, ones we can remember and implement those ideas in our image making process?
+How can we help our minds create vivid, interesting, surreal dreams, ones we can remember and implement those ideas in our image-making process?

 Here is my process on that.
 A process I know to work from personal experience.
 You must first work on your sleeping habits.
 You need to have a good night's sleep in order to have good dreams.

-- Your sleeping environment should be relatively cool, because lower temperatures help your sleep.
+- Your sleeping environment should be relatively cool because lower temperatures help your sleep.

 - Don't eat for at least 3-4 hours before going to bed.

 - Try to remove anything that may wake you up suddenly or make you want to use your conscious functions immediately.
 Place your mobile phone in a different room.
 That will keep you from grabbing it to check your social media.
-Remember to put your phone in airplane mode so that you don't get any calls.
+Remember to put your phone in aeroplane mode so that you don't get any calls.

 - Try to work your way into being able to wake up yourself at approximately the time you want to, without the use of an alarm.
 If you definitely have to use one, make sure you choose one that gradually increases volume and wakes you up as smoothly as possible.